 If you have been hurt in a car accident caused by a driver who fell asleep at the wheel, or if a family member has been killed in a drowsy driving crash, you deserve to receive compensation for your losses.

-Hollander Law Firm has years of experience helping people who have been injured in serious car crashes, including collisions caused by drowsy drivers.
+Hollander Law Firm Accident Injury Lawyers has years of experience helping people who have been injured in serious car crashes, including collisions caused by drowsy drivers.
 Our personal injury law firm represents motor vehicle accident victims throughout South Florida, including the cities of West Palm Beach, Boca Raton and Fort Lauderdale.

 We take a thorough and aggressive approach in drowsy driving cases, carefully reviewing all of the evidence including police reports, eyewitness statements, medical records and other critical documents.

-If your case involved a fatigued truck driver, Hollander Law Firm has the experience and resources needed to handle these highly complex cases.
+If your case involved a fatigued truck driver, Hollander Law Firm Accident Injury Lawyers has the experience and resources needed to handle these highly complex cases.
 In many truck accident cases multiple parties may be held liable for your damages, including the driver, the owner of the truck or trailer and the hauling company.

-A truck accident lawyer at our Boca Raton based firm will identify all responsible parties and fight to get you the maximum compensation you deserve.
+An accident lawyer at our Boca Raton-based firm will identify all responsible parties and fight to get you the maximum compensation you deserve.

-Schedule a Free Consultation with a Boca Raton Drowsy Driving Accident Attorney
+Schedule a Free Consultation with a Boca Raton Auto Accident Attorney